Research Snapshot

 Coffee is weak again, and this time the soft tape is being reinforced by the forecast stack instead of contradicted by it.

 Arabica dropped 4.47% to 290.65 cents/lb, and both major models inside CommodityNode still point lower over the next 90 days.
-Chronos-2 now sits around 269.52 at 90 days while TimesFM is around 284.33, leaving the market with a bearish message from two different directions: one clearly negative, one less dramatic but still softer than spot.
+Chronos-2 now sits around 269.52 at 90 days while TimesFM is around 284.33, leaving the market with a weaker message from two different directions: one clearly negative, one less dramatic but still softer than spot.

 That matters because coffee is no longer trading like a pure supply panic commodity.
-It is starting to behave like a market where the prior scarcity premium is decaying faster than the old bullish narrative can hold together.
+It is starting to behave like a market where the prior scarcity premium is decaying faster than the old upside narrative can hold together.

 What changed